raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

  --- feedback ---

-Not quite, there are 3 explore projects in the path which will take a total of around 3 hours to complete, however the path also has 2 design and 1 invent project.
+Not quite.
+There are three Explore projects in the path which will take a total of around three hours to complete, however the path also has two Design projects and one Invent project.

  --- /feedback ---